alter5/citygo-frontend-angular/README.md

 CityGo allows users to find vacation routes for any city.
 It is integrated with Google Maps to allow users to navigate the trip on their device.

 ### Tech Stack:
-* The frontend of this application uses Angular and Tailwind.
+* The frontend of this application uses Angular, Angular Material, and Tailwind.
 * The backend uses Node.js and PostgreSQL for storing the trips.
 To view the backend implementation, see this [repo](https://github.com/alter5/citygo-backend-node "CityGo backend repo").